johnwarden/jonathanwarden.com/content/social-protocols/understanding-bridge-based-ranking/index.md

 In this chart upvotes have a value of +1 and downvotes have a value of -1.
 All the right-wing users upvoted and all the left-wing users downvoted (as shown by the little ✕s).
-So the best fit is a line with a slope of approximately +1: the more right-wing the user, the higher the probability of an upvote, and the closer the predicted value is to 1.
-The more left-wing, the higher the probability of a downvote, and the closer the predicted value is to -1.
+So the best fit is a line with a slope of approximately +1: the more right-wing the user, the higher the probability of an upvote, and the closer the predicted vote value is to 1.
+The more left-wing, the higher the probability of a downvote, and the closer the predicted vote value is to -1.

 Note that there are more right-wing users than left wing users, but it doesn't make a difference.
-Even if there were 100 right-wing users and 2 left-wing users, the slope of the best fit would be approximately the same.
+Even if there were 100 right-wing users and only a handful of left-wing users, the slope of the best fit would be approximately the same.
 The algorithm does not favor the majority.

 A very polarizing lift-wing post might have a negative slope: